ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_attest_en.md

     }
 ```

-`alg` attribute specifies the signature scheme to use.
-A list of supported values can be found here.
+`alg` attribute specifies the signature scheme to use
 `typ` attribute can take one of the two values:

-    * JWT: This corresponds to the case that blockchain proof is not contained in the claim.
+    * JWT: This corresponds to the case that blockchain proof is not contained in the claim
-    * JWT-X: This corresponds to the case that blockchain proof is a part of the claim.
+    * JWT-X: This corresponds to the case that blockchain proof is a part of the claim

 `kid`  attribute refers to the public key used for signature verification.
 It has the form <ontID>#keys-<id> as defined in ONT ID specification.